1987 Spanish local elections

-The 1987 Spanish local elections were held on Wednesday, 10 June 1987, to elect all 65,577 councillors in the 8,062 municipalities of Spain and all 1,028 seats in 38 provincial deputations.
-They were held concurrently with regional elections in thirteen autonomous communities, as well as local elections in the three foral deputations of the Basque Country, the ten island councils in the Balearic and Canary Islands and the 1987 European Parliament election.
+Local elections were held in Spain on 10 June 1987 to elect all 65,577 councillors in the 8,062 Spanish municipalities, all 1,181 provincial seats in 41 provinces (including 38 indirectly-elected provincial deputations and the three foral deputations in the Basque Country) and 196 seats in ten island councils (seven Canarian and three Balearic ones).
+They were held concurrently with regional elections in thirteen autonomous communities, as well as the 1987 European Parliament election.